nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldViewController = @"controller";
 ```

 Some types of field may be displayed in another view controller, which will be pushed onto the navigation stack when the field is selected.
 By default this class is not specified on the field-level; instead, the `FXFormController` maintains a map of fields types to controller classes, which allows you to override the default controller used to display a given field type on a per-form level rather than having to do it per-field.
-If you *do* need to provide a special one-off controller type, the FXFormFieldViewController property lets you specify the controller to be used on a per-field basis.
+If you *do* need to provide a special one-off controller type, the FXFormFieldViewController property lets you specify the controller to be used on a per-field basis. `FXFormViewController` can be either a `UIViewController` instance or class (or a string containing the name of a class).
 The controller specified must conform to the `FXFormFieldViewController` protocol.
 By default, such fields will be displayed using the `FXFormViewController` class.

 Form field types